heidihendry/camelot/README.md

 * **Path name**: (e.g., *Absolute path*) Must be a path name to a readable file.
 * **Integer**: (e.g., *Sighting quantity*) Must be an integer.

-The mapping screen offers a separate section for required and optional of fields.
+The mapping screen in Step 2 offers a separate section for required and optional of fields.
 For a required field, every cell in the mapped column must have a valid value.
 For an optional column, some cells may be blank (though non-blank cells must be valid for that field type).

 ##### Bulk Import when running Camelot in a client/server model